 Comprehensive Health Education

-Jump to: Staff - Grading Policy - Units - Curriculum Framework - Classroom Expectations
+Jump to: Staff - Grading Policy - Units - Classroom Expectations

 This course is a graduation requirement.
 The information students acquire will better enable them to make positive changes in their behavior to improve and preserve their quality of life, thereby affecting everything else they may do.
 Students who need assistance in any way should not hesitate the instructor.